-Your attorney’s role is to gather information to guide you to help you make the best decisions for you and your future and to protect your interests.
+Our immediate role as your divorce attorney is to gather the appropriate information to guide you to help you make the best decisions for you and your future and to protect your interests.
 Ultimately, the decision of how long it takes to settle your case falls on you and your spouse.
 The sooner that happens, the lower your cost will be.

 What it comes down to is how long is it going to take to resolve your case?
 The more you and your spouse can agree upon, the shorter the duration of your case and the less it will cost for your divorce.
 The more issues you and your spouse cannot agree upon and ‘fight’ over, the more time your attorney will be required to spend on you case, the longer it will take to settle and therefore, the more it will cost.

-In most cases, no. While you may find other attorneys advertising a $450 or $399 divorce, what these attorneys may not be telling you is that you qualify for the $450 or $399 divorce if and only if you and your spouse have no issues or disagreements regarding your children, including custody and support; property distribution, including which one of you keeps your home; or spousal maintenance, and are looking for an uncontested divorce.
+You may have seen advertisements stating that a lawyer will get your a divorce for a very low cost, like $399 or $450.
+These are sometimes on billboards, print advertising and websites.
+In most cases, however, very few people will qualify for these low-cost divorces.
+While you may find other attorneys advertising a $450 or $399 divorce, what these attorneys are not be telling you is that to qualify for the $450 or $399 divorce you and your spouse must have no issues or disagreements regarding your children (including custody and support); property distribution (including which one of you keeps your home); or spousal maintenance (or alimony), and are looking for a simple uncontested divorce.
 What this means is that you and your spouse are willing to waive any and all claims you may have against each other in your divorce proceeding, including property distribution and any type of financial support.
-And, the $450 or $399 divorce requires that your spouse willingly and voluntarily executes any and all documents necessary to submit your divorce to the Court. if your spouse will not sign the paperwork, you will be required to enter a new retainer agreement with any law firm to handle your divorce on a contested basis, which means that you and your spouse do not agree on the terms of a resolution.
-A contested divorce will be charged at an hourly rate which will greatly exceed the alleged $450 or $399.
+And, the $450 or $399 divorce requires that your spouse willingly and voluntarily executes any and all documents necessary to submit your divorce to the court. if your spouse will not sign the paperwork, you will be required to enter a new retainer agreement with any law firm to handle your divorce on a contested basis, which means that you and your spouse do not agree on the terms of a resolution.
+A contested divorce will be charged at an hourly rate which will greatly exceed the alleged $450 or $399 initially advertised.
 Therefore, even if you are willing to waive any and all claims you may have in your divorce, your spouse may not be, and without mutual consent, the $450 or $399 divorce is not possible.
+Read this article for more information on these low-cost divorce ads:

 Select a link below for more answers to your questions about Divorce Costs in Nassau County and Suffolk County, Long Island, New York.